nextcloud/all-in-one/tests/QA/060-environmental-variables.md

 - [ ] When starting the mastercontainer with `--env NEXTCLOUD_STARTUP_APPS=deck`, the resulting Nextcloud should have only installed the deck app and not the other apps that get installed by default.
 Default are `deck twofactor_totp tasks calendar contacts notes`.
 - [ ] When starting the mastercontainer with `--env NEXTCLOUD_ADDITIONAL_APKS=zip`, the resulting Nextcloud container should have the zip package installed and not imagemagick.
 - [ ] When starting the mastercontainer with `--env NEXTCLOUD_ADDITIONAL_PHP_EXTENSIONS=inotify`, the resulting Nextcloud container should have the inotify extension installed and not the imagick extension.
-- [ ] When starting the mastercontainer with `--env NEXTCLOUD_ENABLE_DRI_DEVICE=true`, the resulting Nextcloud container should have the /dev/dri device mounted into the container.
+- [ ] When starting the mastercontainer with `--env NEXTCLOUD_GPU_MODE=dri`, the resulting Nextcloud container should have the /dev/dri device mounted into the container.
 (Only works if a `/dev/dri` device is present on the host)
 - [ ] When starting the mastercontainer with `--env NEXTCLOUD_KEEP_DISABLED_APPS=true` it should keep apps in Nextcloud that are disabled in the AIO interface.
 For example if Collabora is disabled in the AIO interface and you install the richdocuments app in Nextcloud, a restart should not uninstall the richdocuments app in Nextcloud anymore.
 - [ ] When starting the mastercontainer with `--env AIO_COMMUNITY_CONTAINERS="fail2ban"`, it should add the fail2ban container to the container stack and show it in the AIO interface as well as start it, etc.